 There is no experience with the use of CONCERTA® in patients with hepatic insufficiency.

 CONCERTA® was demonstrated to be effective in the treatment of Attention Deficit Hyperactivity Disorder (ADHD) in 4 randomized, double-blind, placebo-controlled studies in children and adolescents and 2 double-blind placebo-controlled studies in adults who met the Diagnostic and Statistical Manual 4th edition (DSM-IV) criteria for ADHD.

 Three double-blind, active- and placebo-controlled studies were conducted in 416 children aged 6 to 12 years.
 The controlled studies compared CONCERTA® given once daily (18, 36, or 54 mg), methylphenidate given three times daily over 12 hours (15, 30, or 45 mg total daily dose), and placebo in two single-center, 3-week crossover studies (Studies 1 and 2) and in a multicenter, 4-week, parallel-group comparison (Study 3).
 The primary comparison of interest in all three trials was CONCERTA® versus placebo.

-of 1 week per treatment arm.
-Study 3 involved 4 weeks of parallel-group
+week per treatment arm.
+Study 3 involved 4 weeks of parallel-group treatments

-treatments with a Last Observation Carried Forward analysis at week 4.
-Error
+with a Last Observation Carried Forward analysis at week 4.
+Error bars

 In Studies 1 and 2, symptoms of ADHD were evaluated by laboratory schoolteachers using the SKAMP* laboratory school rating scale.
 The combined results from these two studies demonstrated statistically significant improvements in attention and behavior in patients treated with CONCERTA® versus placebo that were maintained through 12 hours after dosing.
 Figure 3 presents the laboratory schoolteacher SKAMP ratings for CONCERTA® and placebo.